 Through this learning experience, students will develop and practice their ability to participate in a deliberation.
-Deliberations provide students with a structured forum for learning to identify multiple (and often underrepresented) perspectives on an issue; empathize with human experiences different from their own; recognize possible solutions and deal with inherent tradeoffs; and collaborate with others to listen, build ideas, and look for shared understandings.
+Deliberations provide students with a structured forum for learning to identify multiple (and often underrepresented) perspectives on an issue, empathize with human experiences different from their own, recognize possible solutions and deal with inherent tradeoffs, and collaborate with others to listen, build ideas, and look for shared understandings.

-This educator guide contains information and suggested strategies for facilitating the deliberation.
+This educator guide contains information and suggested strategies for facilitating the deliberation:

-- Historical context Brief information about the development of a new immigration policy in the 1960s. - Student learning objectives Expectations of what students should accomplish by participating in the deliberation. - Recommended procedures and pacing Suggested learning tasks to prepare for, participate in, and reflect on the outcomes of the historic decisions deliberation. - What happened next?
-Information about historic events that took place after this deliberation. - Standards Alignment with national and state standards for historical knowledge and critical thinking. - Appendix Facilitation strategies and recommendations.
+- Historical Context: Brief information about the incarceration of people of Japanese ancestry during World War II and succeeding efforts to seek justice for them and their families - Student Learning Objectives: Expectations of what students should accomplish by participating in the deliberation - Recommended Procedures and Pacing: Suggested learning tasks to prepare for, participate in, and reflect on the outcomes of the historic decisions deliberation - What Happened Next?: Information about historic events that took place after this deliberation - Standards: Alignment with national and state standards for historical knowledge and critical thinking - Appendix: Facilitation strategies and recommendations